 If you’re buying or refinancing a home, you may need to budget for mortgage reserves, which are extra cash assets you can use to cover your monthly mortgage payments.
 Knowing how to meet cash reserve requirements (if they are required) will make for a smoother purchase or refinance loan experience.

 What are mortgage reserves?

-- Investments in bonds, certificates of deposit, money market funds, mutual funds or stocks
+- Funds in bonds, stocks, money market funds, mutual funds, certificates of deposit or trust accounts

-- Cash value of a vested life insurance policy
+- Cash value in a life insurance policy

 - Unvested funds

 - Funds that require retirement, employment termination or death for withdrawal

 - Stock options or restricted stock that isn’t vested